 Chochlidia beach, has large white pebbles with clear waters, with trees for shade easily reached by car or bus.

-From Karavostasis to Livadi there are also two small sandy beaches, worth visiting and swimming: Vitsentzou and Latinaki.
+From Karavostasis to Livadi, there are also two small sandy beaches, worth visiting and swimming: Vitsentzou and Latinaki.

-Katergo is a gorgeous green-blue water beach and one of the most popular beaches on the island.
-It is located on the south of the island, and can be accessed either by car for the first 2.8 km from Karavostasi to Livadi and then on foot to the beach (about 30′ walking) or by boat from Karavostasi.
+It is located on the south of the island and can be accessed either by car for the first 2.8 km from Karavostasi to Livadi and then on foot to the beach (about 30′ walking) or by boat from Karavostasi.

-Katergo, like most of the Folegandros beaches, has sand and small pebbles, it is not organized and has no shade, water, or food.
+Katergo, like most of the Folegandros beaches, has sand and small pebbles; it is not organized and has no shade, water, or food.

 Note of Caution: Katergo Beach has strong currents that may pull you towards the open sea.

-Nostalgia Tip: When I was young, all beaches in Greece were more or less like that, no beach bars, no music, and no fancy restaurants.
-If we were lucky, there would be one tavern making the most basic of dishes, like a salad or fries or some fish.
 It was such a happy time and Greece was so beautiful and simple.
 Folegandros is special because it still has something of this old “aura” of Greece.

-Chora Folegandros is one of the prettiest Chora of all Cycladic islands!
+Chora Folegandros is one of the prettiest choras of all Cycladic islands!
 It is Folegandros’ biggest settlement, a medieval small town hanging over 660ft up on the sheer edge of a cliff.
 It is reminiscent of Santorini, with a breathtaking vista of the blue Aegean Sea.

-As soon as you set foot in the village you will realize that Folegandros Chora is a really magical place, that takes you back to the time when life was more innocent and simple.
+As soon as you set foot in the village, you will realize that Folegandros Chora is a magical place, that takes you back to the time when life was more innocent and simple.

 It is a car-free village and has a unique center with three squares in a row.

-Its small whitewashed alleys are literally made for walking, passing by traditional small white houses.
+Its small whitewashed alleys are made for walking, passing by traditional small white houses.

-Beautiful Chora has well-preserved stone-paved streets with squares that lay one after the other creating the most amazing labyrinth you have ever been to.
+Beautiful Chora has well-preserved stone-paved streets with squares that lay one after the other, creating the most amazing labyrinth you have ever been to.

 One of the best places to have your dinner in Folegandros Chora is the Pounta square which forms a semicircle with a balcony view of the cliff with a breathtaking sea view.
-Pick your table and enjoy excellently prepared food seeping your wine and looking at the view.

-If you visit Folegandros in the peak season (July-August) there might be “competition” over the best tables, so you better book one in advance.
+Pick your table and enjoy excellently prepared food, sipping your wine and looking at the view.
+If you visit Folegandros in the peak season (July-August), there might be “competition” over the best tables, so you’d better book one in advance.

 On top of the Chora, some 350 steps up, sits the most famous and most photographed church of Folegandros, dedicated to the Assumption of the Virgin Mary.

-The Panagia church offers a 360-degree panoramic view of the whole island.
 But this is not just that.
-The spot offers a stunning sunset, that many visitors think is even better than the sunset of Santorini!
+The spot offers a stunning sunset, which many visitors think is even better than the sunset of Santorini!

-Another impressive local site is the Asropounta Lighthouse, 15′ far from Ano Meria.
+Another impressive local site is the Asropounta Lighthouse, 15′ from Ano Meria.
 It was built in 1912, is 11 meters high, and offers amazing sea views.
+Very close to Ano Meria are also many beautiful, unorganized, and small beaches:

 Close by is the beautiful beach of Agios Georgios.
 There are a couple of summer houses, a few trees that can be used for their shade, and the “Syrmata”, the special nooks in the rocks where the fishermen store their boats.